 Goldie Hawn + The Sports Movie = WildCats (1986)

 And the formula really works.
 Don't be too disturbed (excited) if you get to see a naked Goldie Hawn in a bathtub!

 Goldie posed for the cover of playboy in 1985.

 It was one of their highest selling issues.

 A few years later, Goldie found some box office success in her next film, The First Wives Club (1996).
 That same year she worked with Woody Allen in the Comedy/Musical Everyone Says I Love You.
 Goldie Hawn directed her first and only film to date, Hope in 1997.
 She returned to comedy and paired with Steve Martin again with the tepid The Out-Of-Towners remake in 1999.
 Town & Country (2001) was next up.
 Her third film with Warren Beatty and a notorious train wreck of a movie.
 I didn't find it so awful but it certainly isn't all that good, either.
-And finally, her last role to date was in The Banger Sisters (2002) A fun little comedy where she had excellent on-screen chemistry with co-star Susan Sarandon.
-Goldie Hawn nabbed her first Golden Globe nomination since 1983 (for Best Friends) it was also her ninth nod!
+And finally, her last role to date was in The Banger Sisters (2002) A totally fun and underrated comedy where she had excellent on-screen chemistry with co-star Susan Sarandon.
+Goldie Hawn rightfully nabbed her first Golden Globe nomination since 1983 (for Best Friends) for this one.
+It was also her ninth nod!

 Goldie & Kurt at a Death Proof event